FEniCS/dolfinx/demo/pde/auto-adaptive-poisson/python/documentation.rst

     # Define error tolerance
     tol = 1.e-5

 Now, we have specified the variational forms and can consider the solution of the variational problem.
 First, we define the :py:class:`LinearVariationalProblem <dolfin.cpp.fem.LinearVariationalProblem>` function with the arguments a, L, u and bc.
-Next we send this problem to the :py:class:`AdaptiveLinearVariationalSolver <dolfin.cpp.fem.AdaptiveLinearVariationalSolver>` together with the goal functional, and then set the elements in the dual problem to continous Galerkin, note that one may choose several adaptations in the error control.
+Next we send this problem to the :py:class:`AdaptiveLinearVariationalSolver <dolfin.cpp.fem.AdaptiveLinearVariationalSolver>` together with the goal functional.
+Note that one may also choose several adaptations in the error control.
 At last we solve the problem with the defined tolerance and saves the summary for visualization in plot, the implementation is as follows:

 .. code-block:: python